Skip to the content.

 Let’s work on something together!

 My core skills are in applied science, but my core values are in rational inquiry and respect for evidence and logic.
-I’m open to any kind of work that puts these to good use.
+I’m open to any kind of project that puts these to good use.

 Andrew Milne Online Resume